Certified Comprehensive Stroke Center

 For emergent stroke transfers from other facilities, please call our 24/7 Stroke Transfer line at (562) 480-3487.

-The neuroscience/stroke care team focuses on education of nurses, patients and the community, reviews comprehensive quality measures, coordinates care with transferring hospitals, coordination of care after patient discharge, and participation in clinical research.
+Our neuroscience/stroke care team focuses on the education of nurses, patients and the community, reviews comprehensive quality measures, coordinates care with transferring hospitals, coordination of care after patient discharge, and participation in clinical research.

-Many clinical advances and community education initiatives are possible, thanks to support of individuals, corporations and foundations that make philanthropic gifts to Long Beach Medical Center and Miller Children's & Women’s Hospital Long Beach through the Memorial Medical Center Foundation.
-To learn more about philanthropic opportunities, visit the Memorial Medical Center Foundation.
+Many clinical advances and community education initiatives are possible, thanks to support of individuals, corporations and foundations that make philanthropic gifts to Long Beach Medical Center through the Long Beach Medical Center Foundation.

 2 Total Results

 More than 700,000 Americans will suffer a stroke—or “brain attack”—this year.
 Of this number, 200,000 will be recurrent strokes.
 A stroke can injure the brain like a heart attack can injure the heart.
 A stroke occurs when an area of the brain doesn't get the blood it needs.